mckennapsean/dissertation/content/01-intro.md

 We provide a discussion of the design activity framework for visualization design and outline future work in [@sec:discussion].
-In this discussion, we include a call for more pedagogical work and materials for novice visualization designers, based on the results of our framework and worksheet evaluations.
+In this discussion, we include a call for more pedagogical work and materials for novice visualization designers, based on the results of our evaluation of the design activity worksheets.
+We explore the connection between visualization design and development, specifically agile software engineering approaches.
 Additionally, we explore the notion of broader process models, for both research and development, as ways to extend and connect these design models to more effectively guide and support building better visualization tools and systems.
-We also explore the connection between visualization design and development, specifically agile software engineering approaches.
 Lastly, we conclude this dissertation in [@sec:conclusion] with a summary of the work.